 If you have baked-on food inside your microwave, save yourself some scrubbing by steaming out the appliance with vinegar.
 Combine ½ cup vinegar and ½ cup water in a microwave-safe container.
 Put the mixture in the appliance, and turn it on for three to five minutes.
 Carefully remove the container (it’ll be hot!), then use a sponge to easily wipe away grime.

-Angry Mama Microwave Steam Cleaner, $6.20 on Amazon
+Angry Mama Microwave Steam Cleaner, $9.99 at The Container Store

 You may find this more fun than a regular old bowl, but it works on the same principle.